Xon/XenForo2-OptimizedListQueries/README.md

 # OptimizedListQueries

-Optimized query for getting threads in a forum with large number of threads, or for conversations with a very high page count.
+Optimized query for getting threads in a forum with large number of threads, or for conversations with a very high page count, or when a user has a huge number of received reactions

 The conversations & forums use limit & offset to implement paging through the result set.